-Course Outcomes: On completion of the course, the student should be able to:
+Course Outcomes: At the end of the course, the student will be able to:

 - CO1: Describe various sub-divisions of Civil Engineering and to appreciate their role in societal development.
-(Understand) - CO2: Outline the concepts of surveying and obtain the theoretical measurement of distances, angles and levels through surveying.
-(Understand) - CO3: Classify the various materials used in construction and highway engineering and identify their appropriate usage as per the needs.
-(Understand) - CO4: Illustrate the fundamental principles involved in transportation network system, their individual components and their engineering importance.
-(Understand) - CO5: Explain the quality parameters of various water sources and functions of selected water storage and conveyance structures.
-(Understand)
+(Understand-L2) - CO2: Outline the concepts of surveying and obtain the theoretical measurement of distances, angles and levels through surveying.
+(Understand-L2) - CO3: Classify the various materials used in construction and highway engineering and identify their appropriate usage as per the needs.
+(Understand-L2) - CO4: Illustrate the fundamental principles involved in transportation network system, their individual components and their engineering importance.
+(Understand-L2) - CO5: Explain the quality parameters of various water sources and functions of selected water storage and conveyance structures.
+(Understand-L2)

-Basics of Civil Engineering: Role of Civil Engineers in Society- Various Disciplines of Civil Engineering- Structural Engineering- Geo-technical Engineering- Transportation Engineering - Hydraulics and Water Resources Engineering - Environmental Engineering-Scope of each discipline - Building Construction and Planning- Construction Materials-Cement - Aggregate - Bricks- Cement concrete- Steel.
+Basics of Civil Engineering:

+Role of Civil Engineers in Society- Various Disciplines of Civil Engineering- Structural Engineering- Geo-technical Engineering- Transportation Engineering - Hydraulics and Water Resources Engineering - Environmental Engineering-Scope of each discipline - Building Construction and Planning- Construction Materials-Cement - Aggregate -Bricks- Cement concrete-Steel.
 Introduction to Prefabricated construction Techniques.

-Surveying: Objectives of Surveying- Horizontal Measurements- Angular Measurements- Introduction to Bearings Levelling instruments used for levelling -Simple problems on levelling and bearings-Contour mapping.
+Surveying: Objectives of Surveying- Horizontal Measurements- Angular Measurements Introduction to Bearings, Leveling instruments used for leveling -Simple problems on leveling and bearings-Contour mapping.

+Transportation Engineering

-Transportation Engineering Importance of Transportation in Nation's economic development-Types of Highway Pavements- Flexible Pavements and Rigid Pavements - Simple Differences.
+Importance of Transportation in Nation's economic development- Types of Highway Pavements-Flexible Pavements and Rigid Pavements -Simple Differences.
 Basics of Harbour, Tunnel, Airport, and Railway Engineering.